Paper prescriptions can be written and printed in Open Dental.

-- Controlled Substance: Check this box to display the provider's DEA# on the printed prescription.
-Edit Provider Window
+- Controlled Substance: Check this box to display the selected provider's DEA# on the printed prescription.

 - Is Proc Required: Check this box to require an associated procedure when printing.
 Select a procedure from the dropdown.
 See Procedure Required on Prescription section below for setup.

 - Days of Supply: Required by some states.
 Enter the number of days this prescription will last.
+Can be a partial day if needed (e.g. 3.5).
 Also available as an output text field on Rx / Single Prescription Layout sheets.

-- Notes: This is only for your use and not designed to go on the patient prescription.
+- Notes: This is only for your use and does not appear on printed prescriptions.

 - eRx Pharmacy Info: Informational field that automatically populates with the pharmacy name when electronic prescriptions are received.
 This helps verify the correct clinic is selected.